 Functions.
-The committee's primary function is to...
-What is the function of this body?
+What would be the function of this body?
 To foster improved understanding and communication across the bodies?
 To advise respective bodies of the other bodies position or concerns as part of the decision making process?
 To provide a forum for communication on specific proposed management measures (by either body)?